simp/simp-doc/docs/changelogs/latest.rst

 * Fixed a bug where the web-routes.conf file was not being overwritten with a pristine copy.
 This meant that multiple calls to ``simp bootstrap`` would fail due to leftover CA entries in the file.
-* Fixed a typo in an info block that would cause ``simp bootstrap`` to fail if it had already been successfully run.
+* Fixed a bug in log message processing that would cause ``simp bootstrap`` to fail if it had already been successfully run.
 * Fixed a bug in which the tftpboot images copied into the rsync space in SIMP's secondary environment were not world readable, preventing clients from PXE booting.